editorconfig/editorconfig-emacs/README.md

 for and require explicit call of `editorconfig-apply`.

-Typically it will occur when the major-mode is not defined using `define-derived-mode` (`rpm-spec-mode-hook` is an example for this).
+Typically it will occur when the major-mode is not defined using `define-derived-mode` (`rpm-spec-mode` is an example for this).
-Please feel free to submit issues for these modes!
+Please feel free to submit issues if you find these modes!